 27. Know your drink.

 A rum and coke may have worked in college, but nothing makes you look more sophisticated than being able to pick a good wine or order a vodka soda with confidence.

 If the whole thing is too pricey at once, start with separates.
 Not sure how to wear it as one, beautiful ensemble?
 Look to Cate Blanchett or Olivia Pope.

 29. Experiment with a bold lip.

-A 2013 poll by the British Heart Association showed that 26 percent of women had felt like red lipstick boosted their confidence.
+A 2013 poll by the British Heart Association, as reported by HuffPost, showed that 26 percent of women had felt like red lipstick boosted their confidence.